smalavika845-maker/End-to-End-Azure-Data-Engineering-Project-using-Microsoft-Fabric/README.md

 The API returns news information in JSON format, including fields such as:

-- Article title
+- title
 - Description
 - Category
+- link
 - Source
 - Country
 - Authors
 - Keywords
-- Publication date
+- Published date
-- Article link
-- Image information

 > **Security Note:** The API key is intentionally not included in this README.
 API credentials should be stored securely using Fabric parameters, secrets, or another secure credential mechanism.